 This may be the site of Australia’s “dirtiest” power station, but the carbon counters cannot deny

-The warm waters have made the pondage popular for a range of events including the World Masters
+Prior to the closure in early 2017, the warm water made the pondage popular for a range of events including

 There is a caravan park at the south-west corner of the pondage, which has a poorly defined